“PTSD is a whole-body tragedy, an integral human event of enormous proportions with massive repercussions.” – Susan Pease Banitt.

 What happens after a traumatic event?

 After a traumatic event, it is normal to feel incoherent, numb and anxious.
-Your mind and body is in shock.
+Your mind and body are in shock.
 Once you work through the events tough, the symptoms disappear.

 “The greater a child’s terror, and the earlier it is experienced, the harder it becomes to develop a strong and healthy sense of self.” – Nathaniel Branden